opensearch-project/project-website/_community_members/jpalis.md

 permalink: '/community/members/josh-palis.html'
 ---

-**Josh Palis** is a software engineer at Amazon Web Services.
-He focuses mostly on the Flow Framework plugin for OpenSearch.
+**Josh Palis** is a software engineer at Amazon Web Services focusing mostly on the OpenSearch Flow Framework plugin.